ABOUT

 All submissions will be peer-reviewed (single-blind).

-All accepted papers will be published in the Proceedings of Machine Learning Research (PMLR).
+All accepted papers will be published on Proceedings of Machine Learning Research (PMLR).

 Do not hesitate to contact us if you have any questions about your submission or its scope.